-Replace subsection with: When RFHL93.Operating < 1.30, analyze the Florida Legal Loads with the applicable limit states and load factors provided in FDOT Table 6A.4.2.2-1.
-Legal loads are described in the Appendix to this Manual.
-Apply the same Florida Legal Loads to each loaded lane; do not mix trucks.
-Excepting box culverts and segmental bridges, use multiple presence factors per LRFD 3.6.1.1.2.
+Replace subsection with: When RFHL93.Operating < 1.30, analyze the Florida Legal Loads and Emergency Vehicles with the applicable limit states and load factors provided in FDOT Table 6A.4.2.2-1.
+Legal loads and Emergency Vehicles are described in the Appendix to this Manual.
+Excepting posting avoidance for the Emergency Vehicle, apply the same truck to each loaded lane; do not mix trucks.
+For multilane distribution, use multiple presence factors per LRFD 3.6.1.1.2.
+For single-lane distribution, use a multiple presence factor of 1.20 for Design and Legal Loads; use 1.00 for Emergency Vehicles and the FL120.